pb319/Multivariate_Procedures_with_R/README.md

 ***

-The application of the above learnings can be found in my another project.
-Link - [Click Here](https://github.com/pb319/IPL_Sports_Magazine/tree/main/Predictive%20Analytics).The explanation of the same is aviable in one of my Linkedin post ([link](https://www.linkedin.com/posts/pranaybiswas_resumeprojectchallenge10-resumeprojectchallenge10-activity-7188440262627471362-Ucpx?utm_source=share&utm_medium=member_desktop))
+> The application of the above learnings can be found in my another project.
+Link - [Click Here](https://github.com/pb319/IPL_Sports_Magazine/tree/main/Predictive%20Analytics).
+> The explanation of the same is aviable in one of my Linkedin post ([link](https://www.linkedin.com/posts/pranaybiswas_resumeprojectchallenge10-resumeprojectchallenge10-activity-7188440262627471362-Ucpx?utm_source=share&utm_medium=member_desktop))
 > Certificate Coming Soon!